 You can read more about this exercise here.

 Affirmation and inspiration are the keys to the self-care box.
 It can be comforting to have something small, tangible, and beautiful in times of trouble.
-The box can be used as a resource and its ongoing creation can be therapeutic for the user.
+The box can be used as a resource and its ongoing creation can be therapeutic for the participant.

 - Using a cardboard box and other art materials, decorate the box while keeping in mind that this will be the home for trinkets and small items of importance;

 - Decorate or line the box with positive affirmations.
 These can be self-generated, generated by group members, or found online.
 These can also be simply folded and put into the box to be read when needed;

-- Use the box for items that provide comfort like worry stones, pictures of friends or family, clips of quotes or poetry, pressed flowers, or treasured jewelry or things.
-Maybe even leave some movie vouchers or massage gift cards in the box to be used when you feel drained or low and need some self-care.
-(Self Care Box, 2011)
+- Use the box for items that provide comfort, like worry stones, pictures of friends or family, clips of quotes or poetry, pressed flowers, or treasured jewelry or mementos.
+You might even leave some movie vouchers or massage gift cards in the box that can be used when you feel drained and in need of self-care (Self Care Box, 2011).

 You can read more about this exercise here.

-Self-criticism can make the act of creation difficult, and often that difficulty in finding the words to express your feelings is because you’re self-conscious of what you’ve written and how inadequate the expressions feel.
-By creating a poem out of words you choose without having to draw them from your head, you can create an un-self-conscious poem that molds pre-existing words to your own feelings.
+Self-criticism can make the act of creation difficult, and often that difficulty in finding the words to express your feelings is because you’re self-conscious of how inadequate the expressions can feel.
+By creating a poem from a pool of words collected from sources like magazines, newspapers, and old books, you can create an un-self-conscious poem that molds pre-existing words to your own feelings.